Making the UK greener, one house at a time

 What is a data centre?

-That’s where data centres come in.
-These centres can be small-scale (like a simple server cupboard) or large-scale (we’re talking multiple warehouses).
-A server is critical for any business that is holding data or using online storage.
+That's where data centres come in.
+These centres can be small-scale (like a simple server cupboard) or large-scale (we're talking multiple warehouses).
+A server is critical for any business holding data or using online storage.

 Like how we store photos, videos or files on our computer or an external storage device, data centres do this on a large scale.
 However, this amount of technical energy comes with issues, and overheating is a significant concern.